 Listening and asking questions in coaching mode means that the other person does most of the talking.
 Newcomers to coaching often comment on their discomfort with this process, fearing that they have not given enough input.
-The person at the receiving end of coaching may thank you profusely for all the help that you have given them and although you may be thinking, 'but I haven't done anything yet', they will already have gained a lot from your undivided attention.
-One dependable indication of an effective coaching practitioner is the response from the other person, so accept their feedback with gratitude.
+The coachee may thank you profusely for all the help that you have given them and although you may be thinking, 'but I haven't done anything yet', they will already have gained a lot from your undivided attention.
+One dependable indication of effective coaching is the response from the other person, so accept their feedback with gratitude.

-Whether you are a practitioner working with individuals and groups or a manager supporting your staff/team, coaching may not be your natural way of operating, particularly if you are used to telling people what to do, and it is important to be yourself when you use a coaching approach.
-Coaching is one of a range of interactive approaches we can use - see Daniel Golemans' 6 styles of leadership (of which coaching is one).
+Coaching may not be your natural way of operating, particularly if you are used to telling people what to do, and it is important to be yourself when you have your coaching hat on.
+This may be particularly relevant in a work context when you are using coaching as a way of working with a member of staff or in a team setting.
 You do not have to adopt hushed conciliatory tones or a penetrating gaze - coaching is not a 'tell me all your problems and now feel better' session.
 It is an adult conversation during which you 'get alongside' the other person (or group of people in a team setting) and use your time, energy and expertise to work from and with their agenda.
 You are focusing your whole attention on them and it is important to keep a clear mind and put intruding thoughts to one side for the duration of the session.